MAZterXP/testwolf/README.md

 In addition, helper batch files are provided to quickly switch between versions.
 You should execute the batch file of your preferred version inside DOSBox before launching the Borland C++ environment (BC.EXE).
 Then simply press F9 to build.

 ```
+Supported versions:
-_WC.BAT -- Wolf3D commercial v1.4 (GT, Activision, and Steam releases)
+_WC.BAT -- Wolf3D commercial v1.4 (id, GT and Activision/Steam releases)
+_SC.BAT -- SoD commercial v1.0/v1.4 (FormGen and Activision/Steam releases)

+Semi-supported versions: (savegame compatibility is not preserved between original and wolfdosmpu)
-_WR.BAT -- Wolf3D registered v1.4/v1.4G (Apogee releases)
+_WR.BAT -- Wolf3D registered v1.4/v1.4g (Apogee releases)
-_WS.BAT -- Wolf3D shareware v1.4 (Apogee release)
+_WS.BAT -- Wolf3D shareware v1.4/v1.4g (Apogee releases)
-_SC.BAT -- SoD commercial v1.0/v1.4 (FormGen and Steam releases)
 _SD.BAT -- SoD demo 1.0 (FormGen release)
 ```

 As of version 1.10, LZEXE has been integrated into the build system.
-Whenever you switch between versions, an LZEXE-compressed .EXE file is generated from the last built WOLF3D.EXE in the OBJ\ subdirectory, and renamed as appropriate (e.g., WOLF3DRM.EXE, SPEARCM.EXE, etc.).
+Whenever you switch between versions, an LZEXE-compressed .EXE file is generated from the last built WOLF3D.EXE in the OBJ\ subdirectory, and renamed as appropriate (e.g., WOLF3DCM.EXE, SPEARCM.EXE, etc.).
 If you want LZEXE compression on your current build but don't want to switch between game versions, you can run VERSION.BAT to trigger the compression routine on its own.
-When the compressor issues a warning, _you may safely ignore it--just enter N to continue the compression._ (I know, it's confusing.)

 Also as of version 1.10, you can build the original vanilla Wolf3D/SoD games without MPU support by passing (any) argument to each batch file.
 The output of the batch file will indicate "MPU enabled" (wolfdosmpu version) or "MPU disabled" (vanilla version).
-You can also build ALL versions by executing the _ALL.BAT file.
-(Unfortunately, I don't know of any way to skip the LZEXE compressor's warning, so you need to enter N at every prompt.)
+You can also build ALL versions at once by executing the _ALL.BAT file.
+Warning: This builds 10 .EXE files (5 versions, each with vanilla and wolfdosmpu variants), and it takes a while.